 Ann thinks that bond financing is preferable to monetary financing because it results in the creation of more government bonds, which provides the private sector with more safe assets, short-, medium-, and long-term assets, which will, in turn, enable the central bank to manage the spectrum of interest rates.

-Disappointingly, Ann does not go into detail about how managing the spectrum of interest rates on government bonds, will affect interest rates on lending into the productive economy and non-productive, for example, how will the number of long-term government bonds affect mortgage rates or business rates directly?
-Transmission mechanisms seem to be inherently uncertain, so some more clarity from Ann on how this would work is needed.
+Disappointingly, Ann does not go into detail about how managing the spectrum of interest rates on government bonds will affect interest rates on lending into the productive economy.
+For example, how would the number of long-term government bonds affect mortgage rates or business rates directly?
+Transmission mechanisms seem to be inherently uncertain, so more clarity from Ann on how this would work is needed.

-Ann discusses the need to make the Bank of England work for society, but she doesn’t lay out a clear blueprint to reform it.
-Our economy is totally skewed towards financial and property markets, and bond financing of fiscal spending won’t be able to reign in or take back control of those markets.
-To really rebalance our economy, we need the Bank of England involved, it must no longer see itself as a neutral technocratic observer.
-To get the Bank of England involved requires reforming monetary policy and starting where the Bank is at.
-Shifting from QE to monetary financing, is a crucial step and can be done alongside bond financing.
+Ann discusses the need to make the Bank of England work for society, but she doesn’t lay out a clear blueprint for its reform.
+Our economy is totally skewed towards financial and property markets, and bond financing of fiscal spending won’t be able to rein in or take back control of those markets.
+To really rebalance our economy, we need the Bank of England involved; it must no longer see itself as a neutral technocratic observer.
+To get the Bank of England involved requires reforming monetary policy and starting from where the Bank is at.
+Shifting from QE to monetary financing would be a crucial step that could be done alongside bond financing.

 Our intellectual journey

-I think it is worth saying here that Ann does raise some legitimate questions about Positive Money’s intellectual ancestors, and the theories on which it was based.
+I think it is worth saying here that Ann does raise some legitimate questions about Positive Money’s intellectual ancestors, and the theories on which our campaign is based.
 I think it’s worth briefly talking about Positive Money’s intellectual roots and where we are now, which I hope to expand on in another blog.
-There is a tendency for our critics like Ann to attack our ideas as they were presented in 2011, rather than acknowledge we have been on an intellectual journey, as individuals, and as an organisation too.
+There is a tendency for our critics, such as Ann, to attack our ideas as they were presented in 2011, rather than acknowledge that we too have been on an intellectual journey, as individuals, and as an organisation too.

-Essentially Positive Money started like any campaign as a moralistic stand-point.
-It is quite legitimate that when you find out the banks create money out of nothing, you are outraged.
-Banks decide where and when not to lend based on their profit, and they caused the biggest financial meltdown in history.
-A sensible response to hearing that they create money out of nothing, is to think: ‘that is wrong”, or “that’s not fair”.
+Essentially, Positive Money started – like many campaigns – from a moralistic stand-point.
+It is quite legitimate that when you find out that banks create money out of nothing, you are outraged.
+Banks decide where and when to lend – or not lend – based on their profit, and they caused the biggest financial meltdown in history.
+A sensible response to hearing that they create money out of nothing, is to think: “that is wrong”, or “that’s not fair”.
 That is how I and many other supporters became interested in Positive Money.
-An intuitive sense that banks wield enormous power over society, and we don’t understand them.
-Then Positive Money comes along and tells you banks create money out of nothing and you are like ‘got it – that is the problem’.
+We have an intuitive sense that banks wield enormous power over society, and we don’t understand them.
+Then Positive Money comes along and tells you that banks create money out of nothing and you are like “got it – that is the problem!”

-The other fundamental tenant Positive Money was founded on that causes a huge amount of confusion for people is that money is created as a debt – that point is covered next.
+The other fundamental tenet on which Positive Money was founded, that causes a huge amount of confusion for people, is that presently, money is created as debt.
+That point is covered next.

 The main point I want to make is that Positive Money started from a moral, philosophical, and political standpoint, not an economic one.
 Banks have too much power and the financial system seems to underpin the economy, which seems to underpin the vast problems of inequality to the climate crises.
 From a systems change point of view (which I will also expand on in another blog); if we can shift how our monetary system functions, it will be a massive leverage point, and maybe even help to shift the paradigm on which our economy is constructed to one that puts society before finance.

-From the beginning, many economists believed that our arguments were flawed from the beginning because we weren’t starting from a pre-existing school of economic thought.
-So, receiving a lot of criticisms from economists, we built up an economic framework.
-But unlike most economists, our economic framework for understanding the economy is not fixed, it is evolving as our knowledge expands.
+From the beginning, many economists believed that our arguments were flawed because we weren’t starting from a pre-existing school of economic thought.
+So, having received a lot of criticisms from economists, we built up an economic framework.
+But unlike the economic framework most economists use for understanding the economy, ours is not fixed; it is evolving as our knowledge expands.

 Money as Debt

-Ann states that ‘Monetary reformers, treat all debt as bad’.
-This is not true and represents not just Ann, but many critics of Positive Money’s thinking.
-We have made numerous attempts through our communications to demonstrate that we don’t think all debt is bad – but the misunderstanding persists.
+Ann states that ‘Monetary reformers treat all debt as bad’.
+This is not true and represents not just Ann’s thinking, but also that of many of Positive Money’s critics.
+We have made numerous attempts through our communications to demonstrate that we definitely do not think that all debt is bad – but nevertheless, the misunderstanding persists.

-We understand that the invention of credit/debt, and, later, money are two of human’s greatest inventions.
+We understand that the invention of credit/debt, and, later, money are two of humankind’s greatest inventions.
 They have been hugely useful in developing modern society.
 Debt/credit are needed for so many things: starting a business, buying a house or a car, etc. Positive Money does not want to get rid of debt, we want to get rid of a process which creates money as debt.
-If I lend my friend a £10 note, I have created a creditor-debt relationship, but I have not created money (increased M4).
+If I lend my friend a £10 note, I have created a creditor-debtor relationship, but I have not created money (i.e., increased M4).
 This description is akin to the banking system we want to see.
-Just as peer-to-peer lenders take savers’ money and lend to borrowers, without creating money, banks can do the same (they definitely do not do this now), and this structural reform would bring with it many other benefits.
+Just as peer-to-peer lenders gather savers’ money and lend it to borrowers, without creating money, banks would have to do the same (they definitely do not do this now), and this structural reform would bring with it many other benefits.

-Another misconception is that Ann and others seem to think we are advocating a centralised system of loan creation from the central banks – we are not.
-Rather, we are advocating for a centralised system of money creation, together with a decentralised system for making loans, in which the lender must attract money to lend, and cannot (as banks do at present) create loan principals ex nihilo.
+Another misconception is that Ann and others seem to think we are advocating for a centralised system of loan creation from the central banks – we are not.
+Rather, we are advocating for a centralised system of money creation, together with a decentralised system for making loans, in which the lender must first attract money to lend, and cannot (as banks do at present) create loan principals ex nihilo.

 The other confusing thing about this is that there are many general statements made around money being created as a debt.

-The way Positive Money looks at it is, most of the money we use now is digital IOUs from banks.
+The way Positive Money looks at it is that most of the money we use now is digital IOUs from banks.
 Ever since the rise of banking, populations have been using IOUs from banks (first in paper form, but now mostly in electronic form).
-Since banks have become out of control, in terms of size, and potential economic destruction an easy way to reign them in is through limiting what they can do.
-So we can separate the person who creates the IOUs from the person – or institutions – creating the debt-credit relationships.
-Since a lot of the time, the IOUs circulating are not creating credit-debt relationships, they are merely facilitating payments.
+Since banks have become out of control, in terms of size, as well as in potential economic destruction, an easy way to rein them in is through limiting what they can do.
+So we can separate the person who creates the money from the person – or institutions – lending the money.
+This is possible because much of the time the IOUs that are circulating are merely facilitating payments – they are not creating creditor-debtor relationships.